 - Activate the garage door.
 As it closes, wave an object across the sensor path.
 The door should immediately reverse.

 - Test at least three different points in the beam's path.

-Tip: Garage door openers more than 20 years old may lack safety features such as these and may need an upgrade.
+Tip: Garage door openers over 20 years old may lack safety features such as these and may need an upgrade.

 - Check the garage door tracks and hinges.
 Use a socket wrench or screwdriver as needed to tighten any loose bolts or fasteners on moving parts.

 - Inspect for wear on any garage door rollers that are not attached to the lift cable system.
 Steel rollers will show worn bearings and may look lopsided, while nylon rollers tend to crack as they age.
 Purchase and install replacement rollers as needed.

 - Look for wear in the lift cables attached to the door.
 You may notice excessive rust, deterioration or broken strands in the cables.
 If they look worn, call for service.

 Tip: Do not try to replace garage door cables.
 They are under high tension and could cause serious injury if not handled by a professional.

 If you hear groaning or slapping sounds as the door operates, check the drive chain or belt, as there may be a little bit of slack.

 - First, disconnect the opener from the power source.
 Raise the garage door to about chest height, detach it from the opener, and then close it by hand to work on the chain.